Michael Bublik Site

 Ear Tube Placement (Myringotomy)

-Myringotomy, or ear tube placement, is one of the most common ENT procedures in Los Angeles specialists perform, particularly in children.
+Myringotomy, or ear tube placement, is one of the most common procedures performed, particularly in children.

 Also Read: Understanding Tinnitus: Causes, Treatments, and When to See an ENT